Pennsylvania Convention Center: Reading Terminal

 Reading Terminal consists of three parts.
-The headhouse, a 9-story office building fronting on Market Street, that contained the passenger station and the Reading Railroad company headquarters.
+The headhouse, a nine-story office building fronting on Market Street, that contained the passenger station and the Reading Railroad company headquarters.
 It was designed in 1891 by New York architect Francis H. Kimball.
 The trainshed, directly north of the headhouse, was designed by the Philadelphia architecture/engineering firm of Wilson Brothers & Company.
 The tracks were raised on a viaduct and entered the great arched shed about 20 ft above street level.
 Its single-span arched roof structure is touted as the world's oldest surviving.
 Reading Terminal Market, which had prior rights to the railroad's right-of-way for the property use, was built below the trainshed.
 The terminal opened in 1893 and served to enhance the railroad company's power and prominence, and contributed to the city's importance.

 When Reading Company ceased to exist as a railroad owner and operator, it sold the headhouse and train shed to SEPTA, the regional transit service.
 SEPTA operated its Regional Rail commuter lines out of the shed until 1984, when they developed Market East Station (now Jefferson Station), an underground station that bypassed Reading Terminal by running under it, and the facility fell into disuse (except for the Reading Terminal Market).

 City and state officials pondered on a means to reuse the facility, and formed a convention center authority.
 Public reaction to redevelopment prompted the new authority to preserve the market and the train shed in its design of the new convention center.
 It currently oversees the operation and maintenance of the convention center.

 Events

 The Pennsylvania Convention Center annually hosts the Fancy Brigade Finale on January 1, Philadelphia Auto Show in early February and the Philadelphia Flower Show in early March, as well as numerous nonrecurring conferences and conventions.

 Mail-in absentee ballots for the 2020 United States presidential election in Pennsylvania were counted at this center.

 On March 3, 2021, during the COVID-19 pandemic, the Federal Emergency Management Agency opened a mass COVID-19 vaccination site at the Pennsylvania Convention Center.
 The site is able to provide shots to about 47,000 people a week.
 The mass COVID-19 vaccination site at the Pennsylvania Convention Center operated for at least eight weeks.

+On June 4, 2023, as part of FanExpo Philadelphia, the Convention Center hosted a Back to the Future reunion panel with Michael J. Fox, Christopher Lloyd and Tom Wilson.